What is WATCHDESK?

 How data access and permissions work

-WATCHDESK has a clear access model with three levels:
+WATCHDESK has a clear access model with two levels:

 Regular Members